cb0806151/cbh-mancala/README.md

 - Make bets optional
 - Possibly change state management systems
 - Learn some ways to optimize the contract
+- add in win logic for emptying the board to the winner
+- Add in take-opposite-house rule

 </p>
 </details>